BenJoyenConseil/monitor-flume/README.md

 ## metrics ##

-    shieldStartTime : source startTime
+ - shieldStartTime : source startTime
-    in : number of input events in the given interceptor out : number of output events in the given interceptor rejected : number of rejected events by the interceptor countBatchSizeProcessed : number of processed batchSize
+ - in : number of input events in the given interceptor
+ - out : number of output events in the given interceptor
+ - rejected : number of rejected events by the interceptor
+ - countBatchSizeProcessed : number of processed batchSize

 ## how to configure agent ##
-Use the "type" property to specify monitoring class There is a property called wrapped using to specify the wrapped class to inspect There are wrappers for :
+Use the "type" property to specify monitoring class.
+There is a property called wrapped used to specify the wrapped class to inspect.
+There are wrappers for :
  - Source (of type PollableSource)
  - Sink